xiaochuany/FAI/README.md

 Although the MLP achieves about 97% accuracy for the MNIST data, this architecture is powerful enough to handle slightly more complicated datasets such as CIFAR10.
 Indeed, in DL10, I demonstrate that MLP can only achieve 36% accuracy.

-A PDF note contains mathematical derivation of the backprop algorithm and a few tricks.
+A PDF note contains mathematical derivation of the backprop algorithm and a few tricks for training neural networks.